 Those who have secured temporary work in the UK will need a visa that will allow them to stay to carry out their employment.
 This popular visa option offers up to 2 years of stay for those who meet the eligibility criteria.
 Those on a Temporary Worker Visa also have the option of extending their visa.
-If work becomes more permanent, you may want to work towards Indefinite Leave to Remain.
+If work becomes more permanent, you may want to explore routes towards Indefinite Leave to Remain.

 There are multiple requirements that must be met in order to receive a Temporary Worker Visa.
 From sponsorships to the timely submission of specific paperwork, it can be a daunting process.
 QC Immigration can help you increase your chances of securing a Temporary Worker Visa with our careful and considered approach for each and every application.